 Step 1 Click the download button to download Netflix Downloader, install and run it.

-Step 2 Copy video URL or search videos to download.
+Step 2 Copy video link or search videos to download.

 If you have the Netflix videos' url you want to download, just copy and paste them to download.
 You can also search the videos to download.

 After you find the videos, click the Download button.